maglore9900/Trench-Crusade-Warband-Builder/README.md

 ![](images/screenshot.png)

-## What does this Army/Warband Builder sheet do for you?
+## What does this Warband Builder sheet do for you?

 I have a number of auto-calculation formulas in place where information is populated on the Warband Sheet for quick reference.
 For example: